Hecate2/Ignareo-ISML-auto-voter/README.md

 Screaming high concurrency!
 Light weight Convolutional Neural Network!
 Against captcha within 0.06 seconds per image on CPU!
 Easy for distributed deployment!

-The structure of IGN can be applied for any saimoe voting and even more in principle (I'm using IgnaleoA to monitor IoT devices).
+The structure of IGN can be applied for any saimoe voting and even more in principle (I'm using IgnareoA to monitor IoT devices).
 Using IGN for other purposes is also welcomed. **Feel free to raise** ***Issues*** **including "我永远喜欢珂朵莉", "I love Chtholly forever", "私はいつまでもクトリが好きです", and even more!** （请扭曲的珂学家不要一夜之间刷两千条……）
 However, **BE CAREFUL in case your operations may result in a CC attack!** (I've killed an SQL service imprudently with IGN...)

-## Why Ignaleo instead of Scrapy?
+## Why Ignareo instead of Scrapy?
 I have already developed an auto voter in 2018, using Scrapy.
 Scrapy is truly a great framework.

 The first reason why I aborted Scrapy is that it can cause critical trouble when you need a non-blocking pause between two requests.
 It seems you have to set the pause before receiving the response of the first request (https://stackoverflow.com/questions/36984696/scrapy-non-blocking-pause).
 Consequently it becomes difficult to control the interval of requests.